emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

 C++ exceptions support
 ==============================

-By default, exception support is disabled in Emscripten to avoid overhead.
+By default, exception catching is disabled in Emscripten to avoid overhead.

 For example, if you compile the following program: